vyasparthm/Traffic-Sign-Classifier/README.md

 #### 4. Approach

-I choose two convolutional layers and two hidden fully connected neural network layers for better accuracy.
+I choose two convolutional layers and two hidden fully connected neural network layers for optimized accuracy.
-I have used convolutional kernel filters of size 5*5 for better accuracy.
+I have used convolutional kernel filters of size 5*5 .
 I used AdamOptimizer instead of GradientDescent optimizer.
-The downside is it takes more computation time for training.
+The downside is it takes more computation time for training but I believe it to be better in terms of accuracy.
 I have used dropout technique to minimize over-fitting problem and thus improve the accuracy.
 The value of keep_probability I have used is 0.90.

 Number of EPOCHs required for training: I am storing last three values of validation accuracy value and for each iteration, I am comparing new validation accuracy with the average of last three stored values.
 If new values is less than the average of last three consecutively two times, I am stopping the learning process to avoid over-fitting.

 My final model results were:

-* training set accuracy of 0.987
+* training set accuracy of 0.991
-* validation set accuracy of 0.969
+* validation set accuracy of 0.964
-* test set accuracy of 0.890
+* test set accuracy of 0.897

 ### Test a Model on New Images